-Athletic or tennis shoes in leather, cloth, mesh, or canvas are only permitted if they are all black with black soles and with no contrasting logos.
+Athletic or tennis shoes in leather, cloth, mesh, or canvas are only permitted if they are all black with black soles or all white with white soles and with no contrasting logos.

 SOCKS - GRADES 1 - 8

 Socks or tights must be worn with all shoes; bare feet are not permitted.
 Socks must be solid navy, white, grey, or black.
 No multicolored socks are permitted.
 A small logo is permitted but Nike Elite type socks are not permitted.
 St. Hilary logo socks provided by Parents' Association are permitted to be worn on gym days.